CALIELSA-BOOK/UniBookApp/README.md

 ## Running the app

 As of now the app is not deployed.
 You will therefore have to run it using xcode.
+For full functionality we advice plugging in your own adivce and run the app on that.
+Note: some features (e.g scan) only works with iOS 15.

 ## Api:s and database used